GeekEast/travel-good/README.md

 ## Issues:
 - The performance is low due the restriction of Google Places API;
 - **How to append object to array asynchronously?**.
+- Latitude and Longtitude offset is a `estimate`.

 ## References